-Matters on which I am required to report by exception
+Matters on which we are required to report by exception

-I am required by the Accounts Commission to report to you if, in my opinion:
+We are required by the Accounts Commission to report to you if, in our opinion:

-- adequate accounting records have not been kept; or - the financial statements and the audited part of the Remuneration Report are not in agreement with the accounting records; or - I have not received all the information and explanations I require for my audit;
+- adequate accounting records have not been kept; or - the financial statements and the audited part of the Remuneration Report are not in agreement with the accounting records; or - we have not received all the information and explanations We require for our audit.

-I have nothing to report in respect of these matters.
+We have nothing to report in respect of these matters.